Can I Pay My Mortgage with 529 Plan Money?

 There are two additional limitations on rent.

-• Capped at amount specified by the college.
-The rent paid by the student is considered a qualified higher education expense only not exceed the allowance for room and board for students who live off campus.
+• Capped at the amount specified by the college.
+The rent paid by the student is considered a qualified higher education expense only if it does not exceed the allowance for room and board for students who live off campus.
 This allowance is specified by the college in the college’s cost of attendance (sometimes called a “student budget”).
-(This allowance is higher than the allowance for students who live at home with their parents.)
+(This allowance is higher than for students who live at home with their parents.)
 Distributions from a 529 plan that exceed the student budget allowance will not be considered qualified distributions.

-• Half-time enrollment required, including during the summer term.
-The student must be enrolled on at least a half-time basis for rent to be considered a qualified higher education expense.
-In particular, if the student is not enrolled in classes on at least a half-time basis during the summer term, the rent paid for the summer months is not considered to be a qualified higher education expense.
-The parent cannot bypass this restriction by waiving the summer rent, as otherwise the rent will be less than fair market rent.
+• Half-time enrollment is required, including during the summer term.
+The student must be enrolled at least half-time for rent to be considered a qualified higher education expense.
+In particular, if the student is not enrolled in classes at least half-time during the summer term, the rent paid for the summer months is not considered a qualified higher education expense.
+The parent cannot bypass this restriction by waiving the summer rent; otherwise, the rent will be less than fair market rent.

 Rental Income Must Be Reported on Tax Returns